 We encourage you to discuss these points with as many people (inside and outside your company) as possible and to frequently check national, state, and local government websites for up-to-date guidance as the COVID-19 pandemic develops.

 → The precise standards and procedures anyone cleaning your office (or occupying your office) should understand and follow.

 → The Centers for Disease Control and Prevention (CDC) have the “why” covered.
-Just read these lines from their guidance on cleaning and disinfection:
+According to CDC:

 “Current evidence suggests that SARS-CoV-2 may remain viable for hours to days on surfaces made from a variety of materials.
 Cleaning of visibly dirty surfaces followed by disinfection is a best practice measure for prevention of COVID-19 and other viral respiratory illnesses in households and community settings.”